UMAprotocol/UMIPs/UMIPs/UMIP-uSPAC10.md

 ##### Retrieving historical price

 To retrieve historical price, the `Stock History` method should be used.
 It is available via `https://stock-data-yahoo-finance-alternative.p.rapidapi.com/v8/finance/spark` endpoint.
-Recommended interval is 1 minute.
+1 minute pricing interval should be used.

 For each symbol the method returns two arrays of the same length.
 The first is array of timestamps for interval open moment.
 The second is array of **closing** prices for the same intervals.